-Students should take POLS 6003 and 6001 in their first year in the graduate program.
+Students should take POLS 6001 and POLS 6003 during their first year in the graduate program.
 Students may have these courses waived if they have taken their equivalent at another institution.
 Waiver decisions are recommended by the student's supervisory committee and approved by the Director of Graduate Studies.